• Features

 I caught him.

-The incident happened a little over six months ago.
+The incident happened a little more than six months ago.
 The time: 8 a.m.
 The day: Monday, Sept.
 30, 2024.
 He was standing at the front of a classroom — Bowers Hall 201 to be exact.
 I did not let him see me, but from my hallway perch I could see what he was doing.

 A well-placed window provided the line of sight I needed.
 Just in case anyone might doubt my eyewitness account, I pulled out my mobile phone.
 The camera app did its job; my iPhone photo file instantly, and forever, captured the evidence.

-We’ll come back to that moment in a moment.
+We’ll come back to that in a moment.

 First, in a few sentences, I want to remind you of the single most impactful decision we face as human beings.
 It’s the fateful question confronted by Adam and Eve inside Eden.
-It’s the life-and-death fork-in-the-road thing dividing Cain and Abel outside the garden.
+It’s the life-and-death, fork-in-the-road thing dividing Cain and Abel outside the garden.

 It’s the legal foundation at the top of the supreme commandments, etched by God and handed to Moses: laws one, two, three and four.
-It’s the inflection point for Elijah, the crucible of the Psalms and the central thesis of all Old Testament prophets.
+It’s the inflection point for Elijah, the crucible of the psalms and the central thesis of all Old Testament prophets.
 And, yes, it’s also the most critical commitment named by Jesus (Matt.
 22:36–38), Paul (Rom.
 1:20–23) and John (Rev. 14:6–7).

 “Worship the Lord your God and serve Him only,” Jesus said in Luke 4:8, quoting Deuteronomy.
 This invitation — to acknowledge God, to praise God, to adore God, to listen to God, to follow God and to devote mind, body and soul to God — is everything.